If you have found an injured sea turtle in the Maldives and need sea turtle emergency assistance, please contact the ORP Marine Turtle Rescue Centre:

 - If there is any active bleeding, place pressure as best you can by use of a towel or something similar.
 Again, take care if this is near the sharp beak so as not to get bitten!

-- Secure the turtle wrapping a damp towel around it, securing all the flippers (swaddle like a baby).
+- Secure the turtle: wrap a damp towel around it and secure all the flippers (swaddle like a baby).
 Keep the towels damp during transport.

 - Avoid unnecessary handling.

 - Use any padding available to you, such as towels or sheets, during transport to increase comfort and security of the turtle.